luismsgomes/envil/README.md

 The second argument is the default value to be returned if the variable is not defined.
-If not specified, this argument will default to `envil.RAISE_EXCEPTION`, which will cause an `EnvironmentVariableNotSet` exception to be raised if the variable is not defined.
+If not specified, this argument will default to `envil.RAISE`, which will cause an `EnvironmentVariableNotSet` exception to be raised if the variable is not defined.

 Note that, unlike in Python's `getenv()`, you may specify `None` as a valid default value.